Updated 23 April 2021 at 14.43pm

 When you should arrive

-The University is currently subject to UK Government restrictions announced on 30 December, and England is facing national restrictions until at least 8 March.
+The University is currently subject to UK Government restrictions announced on 30 December, and England is facing national restrictions.

-For taught students, these restrictions mean that teaching is online, except for a small number of subjects (Clinical and Social Work programmes).
-Therefore we are advising students not to return/travel to the University until further notice, unless there are exceptional circumstances
+For taught students, these restrictions mean that teaching is online, except for a small number of subjects on practical or practice-based courses who have been contacted by their school.
+Therefore for students on other programmes and new postgraduate researchers the advice is not to return/travel to the University until further notice, unless there are exceptional circumstances.

 For the latest information about returning to campus, please see our coronavirus website.